+Shareholder Activism in France: The good, the bad, and the ugly.
 With kind acknowledgements to ESSEC Knowledge

 Qualifying shareholder activism — when investors attempt to use their rights as shareholders of a publicly-traded corporation to bring about change — requires careful nuance.
 Jean-Pierre Jouyet, president of the ‘Autorité des Marchés Financiers’, once declared in 2010 that “France is still the Far West of corporate takeovers”.
 In other words, he argued that takeovers involving French firms often involve a fight.